Kaiser (card game)

 Kaiser, or three-spot, is a trick-taking card game popular in the prairie provinces in Canada, especially Saskatchewan and parts of its neighbouring provinces.
 It is played with four players in two partnerships with a 32-card deck.

 Origins

 The origins of this game are a mystery and there seems to be no historical record (spoken or written) that justifies it being a solely Saskatchewan-area game.
-It is especially popular among Ukrainian communities, and was possibly brought to Canada by Ukrainian immigrants, although it is not now played in Ukraine.
+It is popular among Ukrainian communities.

 Kaiser means "emperor", the ruler of Germany from 1871 to 1918.
 During the Second World War a game referred to as troika (Russian troĭka, from troe "three"; akin to Old English thrīe "three") and the English version, three-spot, was played by war veterans in particular.
 These games were known for their bidding and trumping and the three in particular.
 The highest bid in these games was called a kaiser bid (12 notrump).
-It is because of this that it was referred to as that “kaiser bidding game” and eventually just that kaiser game.
+It is because of this that it was referred to as the “kaiser bidding game” and eventually just the "kaiser game".